All Hallows Hospital

 At All Hallows you will find a friendly, caring and safe environment.
 The nursing and medical staff are on hand to do everything they can to make a stay as comfortable as possible.

-- Post-acute, e.g. post-operative rehabilitation, orthopaedic patients and stroke patients
+- Intermediate Care (post-acute, e.g. post-operative rehabilitation, orthopaedic patients and stroke patients)

-- Long term care to individuals with a physical or sensory disability
+- Residential Care (long term care to individuals with a physical or sensory disability)

 There is a Physiotherapy Department within the hospital providing inpatient and outpatient services.

 Some beds are commissioned with NHS Norfolk and some NHS Great Yarmouth and Waveney.
-The Hospital accepts patients from James Paget University Hospital, Norfolk and Norwich University Hospital, GPs and other health professionals within the area.
 If a patient would like to be referred to All Hallows it always helps to express their choice to their doctor, consultant or nurse.
 Private beds are also available for patients wishing to self fund.
 For further information about private beds please contact Matron.

 - Homecare and Homecall services including Meals on Wheels and Befriending